YJGene0806/BMRF_Code/README.md

 # BMRF_Code
 Code for running BMRF model.
 Using this model to generate probabilsitic estimation of network structure.
-BMRF can generate two outputs.
-First: exisitence probability of an edge.
-Second: strength of an edge.
+BMRF can generate two outputs: (1) exisitence probability of an edge; (2) strength of an edge.